 If dropping a course would not place you at less than full-time enrollment, you can do so by simply completing a form in the International Student and Scholar Services office, Bryan Hall room 206.

 Classes that you audit (i.e., that are not graded for credit) do not count toward the full course of study.

 You may take classes at other schools while taking classes at WSU.
-However, at least 50 percent of your classes must be taken at WSU.
-Classes you take at another school will count toward your full-time enrollment requirement at WSU if you submit a Concurrent Enrollment Request.
+However, at least 50% of your classes must be taken at WSU.
+Classes you take at another school will count toward your full-time enrollment requirement at WSU if you submit a Concurrent Enrollment Request in myPassport.

 If you need to seek reinstatement after insufficient academic progress:

 - Undergraduate students: Learn about academic deficiency and reinstatement

 If you are academically deficient or if your reinstatement was denied, contact an International Student and Scholar Services advisor immediately to discuss your options.